OpenSpartan/gruntapi-docs/docs/articles/intro.md

 var url = manager.GenerateAuthUrl(clientConfig.ClientId, clientConfig.RedirectUrl);
 ```

-In the context above, `clientConfig` is an instance of [`ConfigurationReader`](xref:openspartan.grunt.util.configurationreader) that I am using to read the client ID and client secret from a local JSON file:
+In the context above, `clientConfig` is an instance of <xref:openspartan.grunt.util.configurationreader> that I am using to read the client ID and client secret from a local JSON file:

 ```csharp
 var clientConfig = ConfigurationReader.ReadConfiguration<ClientConfiguration>("client.json");